POPWorldMedia/POPForums/docs/starthere.md

 		"Cache": {
 			"Seconds": 180,
-			"ConnectionString": "127.0.0.1:6379,abortConnect=false", // used for Redis cache in AzureKit "ForceLocalOnly": false // used for Redis cache in AzureKit },
+			"ConnectionString": "127.0.0.1:6379,abortConnect=false", // used for Redis cache in AzureKit "ForceLocalOnly": "false" // used for Redis cache in AzureKit },
 		"Search": { // used for Azure Search in AzureKit "Url": "popforumsdev",